b3hr4d/eth_payment_tutorial/README.md

 ### Prerequisites

 - Make sure you have the [MetaMask extension](https://metamask.io/download.html) installed in your browser.
 - Create a new free account on [Alchemy](https://www.alchemy.com/).
-After signing up, you'll be provided with an API key.
+After signing up, you have to create a new app with the Ethereum chain - Sepolia network then you’ll be provided with an API key.

 1. **Create a `.env` File**: If you haven't already, create a `.env` file in the root directory of your project.